Adobe Acrobat Analyzer REST API Overview

 acrobat-sign-product

-1. Select Next to establish OAuth server-to-server authentication.
+1. Provide a Credential name, and then select Next to establish OAuth server-to-server authentication.

 add-oauth.png